griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 # Create an atomic vector
 vec <- c(1:10)

-# test that it is atomic, and of type numeric
+# test that it is atomic, and of type numeric, and report the type
 is.atomic(vec)
 is.numeric(vec)
+typeof(vec)

 # coerce the numeric vector to character
 vec <- as.character(vec)